 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

-Whether you subscribe to a meal delivery service like Blue Apron… or are just trying to plan out meals and shopping trips for the week… it’s safe to assume you’re game for anything that will make your life just a wee bit easier.
+Meal planning is all the rage these days.
+Whether you subscribe to one of the best meal kit delivery services like Blue Apron and HelloFresh or you are just trying to plan out meals and shopping trips for the week; it’s safe to assume you’re game for anything that will make your life just a wee bit easier.

-I mean, they must… given our phones and tablets are riddled with them.
+Wait!
+Don’t apps and websites typically make your life easier?
+I mean, they must – given our phones and tablets are riddled with them.

-So what if someone were to list their favorite meal planning apps and websites, so all you had to do was give them a whirl?
+So, what if someone were to list their favorite meal planning apps and websites, so all you had to do was give them a whirl?